PeaPodTechnologies/PeaPod/docs/dsfcsubmission/designreport.md

 By maintaining optimal growth cycles, PeaPod ensures that the food produced is clean, varied, and fresh.
 However, program selection (especially those with chemical components, i.e. nutrient and pH solutions) also play a role, as these directly influence the composition of the food products.

-The selection of proper crops and solutions, along with proper harvesting and processing techniques (i.e. only harvesting edible bodies, cooking for long enough) and harvesting timing (mitigated by notification), are the only concerns when it comes to product safety.
+The selection of proper crops and solutions, along with proper harvesting and processing techniques (i.e. only harvesting edible bodies, cooking for long enough) and harvesting/shelf-life timing (mitigated by notification), are the only concerns when it comes to product safety.

 ## Resource Inputs and Outputs